 10.2 Mass-Wasting Triggers

-An oversteepened slope can trigger landslides.
+An oversteepened slope may also trigger landslides.
 Slopes can be made excessively steep when humans modify the landscape for building construction, or by natural processes of erosion.
-An example of how a slope may be oversteepened during development would be where the bottom of the slope is cut into, perhaps to build a road or level a building lot, and the top of the slope is modified by depositing the material excavated from the lower slope.
+An example of how a slope may be oversteepened during development occurs where the bottom of the slope is cut into, perhaps to build a road or level a building lot, and the top of the slope is modified by depositing excavated material from below.
 If done carefully this practice can be very useful in land development, but in some cases this can result in an oversteepened slope that is prone to landslides.
 For example, this might have been a contributing factor in the 2014 North Salt Lake City, Utah slide.
 A former gravel pit was regraded to provide a road and several building lots.
 These activities may have resulted in the oversteepening of the slope.
 This slow moving landslide destroyed one home at the bottom of the slope.
 Natural processes such as excessive stream erosion from a flood or coastal erosion during a storm can also oversteepen slopes.
-For example, riverbank undercutting was proposed as part of the trigger for the famous Gros Ventre slide in 1925.
+For example, natural undercutting of the riverbank was proposed as part of the trigger for the famous Gros Ventre slide in 1925.
 See case studies below for details.

 10.3 Types of Mass Wasting

 Mass wasting events are classified based on the type of movement and type of material.
-Since there are several ways to classify mass wasting events, the USGS Figure and the table below don’t match up perfectly.
+Since there are several ways to classify mass wasting events, the USGS Figure and the table below show terms used in this classification.
 In addition, mass wasting types often share common morphological features observed on the surface such as the head scarp, hummocky surface, and toe of slope.

 Type of Movement

 |Primary Material Type and Common Name of Slide|